 - 1. Check the OACS field of the Identify Controller Data structure to determine if the DUT supports the Format NVM command.
 If the command is not supported this test is not applicable. - 2.
 Record the values in the DPS field of the Identify Namespace Data structure.
-Note that in NVMe v1.4 the DPS value is reported in the DPS field of the Identify Namespace Data Structure In earlier versions of the specification the DPS value is reported in the Formatted LBA Size field of the Identify Namespace data structure. - 3.
+Note that in NVMe v1.4 the DPS value is reported in the DPS field of the Identify Namespace Data Structure - 3.
 Check Bit 2 of the FNA field of the Identify Controller Data structure to determine if the DUT supports cryptographic erase.
 If the DUT does not support cryptographic erase this test case is not applicable. - 4.
 Configure the NVMe Host to issue a Write command to the controller in order to write a known data pattern to an LBA range. - 5.
 Configure the NVMe Host to issue a Read command to the controller specifying the same LBA range which was written in step4. - 6.
-Configure the NVMe Host to issue a Format NVM Command with an LBAF Supported by the DUT, SES=010b and FFFFFFFFh for the namespace ID. - 7.
+Configure the NVMe Host to issue a Format NVM Command with an LBAF Supported by the DUT, SES=010b and FFFFFFFh for the namespace ID if FNA bit 2 is cleared to '0'.
+If FNA bit 2 is set to '1' issue a Format NVM Command to the current active namespace. - 7.
 Configure the NVMe Host to issue a Read command to the controller specifying the same LBA range which was written in step4. - 8.
 Perform a Format NVM operation to restore the DPS settings for the Namespace that were recorded in Step 2.